SottoMayor/Landingpage-React/README.md

 This project is an adaptation of another project(Projeto 1) by the company DankiCode.
 This time, the proposal is to use React in its development.
+Here, we used class-based components to manage state, an old approch to manage states.
+Besides, it was used Axios to handling HTTP requests and some possible errors and Components which extends from React.